miurahr/aqtinstall/docs/getting_started.rst

     Please add your extension using the `--extension` flag.

-The Qt 6 for Android repositories are a little different than the Qt 5 repositories, and the :ref:`aqt list-qt <list qt command>` tool doesn't know where to look for modules and architectures if you don't tell it what architecture you need.
+The Qt 6 for Android repositories are a little different than the Qt 5 repositories, and the :ref:`aqt list-qt <list-qt command>` tool doesn't know where to look for modules and architectures if you don't tell it what architecture you need.
 I know, it sounds a little backwards, but that's how the Qt repo was put together.

-There are four architectures available, and the error message from :ref:`aqt list-qt <list qt command>` just told us what they are: `x86_64`, `x86`, `armv7`, and `arm64_v8a`.
+There are four architectures available, and the error message from :ref:`aqt list-qt <list-qt command>` just told us what they are: `x86_64`, `x86`, `armv7`, and `arm64_v8a`.

-We know we want to use `armv7` for the architecture, but we don't know exactly what value for 'architecture' we need to pass to :ref:`aqt install-qt <qt installation command>` yet, so we will use :ref:`aqt list-qt <list qt command>` again:
+We know we want to use `armv7` for the architecture, but we don't know exactly what value for 'architecture' we need to pass to :ref:`aqt install-qt <qt installation command>` yet, so we will use :ref:`aqt list-qt <list-qt command>` again:

 .. code-block:: console